cmiller-veced/kwik_n_dirty/README.md

 You are familiar with the API.
 Are comfortable reading the Swagger Doc description.
 Are comfortable using Postman to access the API.

+If you are familiar with either the Swagger Doc or Postman, my code will look familiar.

+### Why does it look familiar?

+Because the three of us...

+- Swagger Doc
+- Postman
+- me

+have noticed that an API is all about interacting with (endpoint, verb) pairs.
+The code is written in a way to keep the focus on that.

 ### Similar tools